alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At Tier 1 and Tier 0, ssh access to the environment is possible without restrictions.
 The user should be able to set-up port forwarding (ssh tunnel) and use this to access remotely-running UI clients via a native client browser.

-At Tier 3, only remote desktop access is enabled.
+At Tier 2 and above only remote desktop access is enabled.

-At Tier 2, we are unsure at this stage if our objective to enable restricted SSH access to this tier is possible.
-In the interim, only remote desktop access is enabled.
+We may, in future, enable secure shell access at Tier 2, but this remains a work in progress.

 ### Internet access